ytaki0801/kilo-lisp/README.md

 ## How to Compile and Use

-Before compiling, you must install libraries of each LISP interpreter, except for no interpreter or JMC Lisp.
+Before compiling, you must install libraries of each LISP interpreter, except for no interpreter or `jmc`.
 For example, `sudo apt install gauche-dev` is needed to use Gauche on Debian package management system.

 After install of the LISP interpreter libraries, just type the following in this repository to compile and use.
 Parentheses matching is done automatically, C-e is to eval-last-sexp, [C-s is to save and C-q is to quit](https://github.com/antirez/kilo).